Calcium Hardness Testing in Swimming Pool Care

-The test kit ensures that your pool water feels right and that it is not causing any damage to your swimming pool equipment.
+The test kit ensures that your pool water feels right and that it is not causing any damage to your pool surfaces or swimming pool equipment.

 The last of the test elements to be utilized in your calcium hardness testing, is a test reagent.
 This reagent is marked R-0012 in your test kit.
 This is the reagent that you will add by counting the number of drops until your water sample changes color.
 This is also known as titrating your pool water sample.

 When doing your calcium hardness test, make sure that you have good lighting.
 This allows you to properly observe your test results with accuracy.
 The number of drops added are multiplied by 10 to determined the level of your calcium hardness.

 Understanding The Results After Testing Your Calcium Hardness

 If you don't understand the results of your calcium testing, you will not be able to adjust your calcium hardness properly.
 The table below will help you to understand the results of your reading.

 As you can see from the table above, the desired range for your calcium hardness level is 250 to 500 ppm.
 This is the ideal level for your swimming pools and spas.
 Keeping your calcium hardness at this range, will minimize any scaling or pitting in your pool plaster.